“As we say in church, I look back on a job well done.” — LaVern Baker

 After an investigation of the facts, you might see some wisdom in introducing a law to make it illegal to duplicate another’s work.
 It’s not that I mind someone singing a song that I wrote or have written for me by someone, but I bitterly resent their arrogance in thefting my music note-for-note.

-This is a HUGE and important legacy.
+This is such a huge and important legacy.

 I love her 1961 hit “Saved”, which Elvis ended up doing 8 years later on his 1968 comeback special.
 It’s a gospel rager.

-You couldn’t get more mainstream at the time, the late 50s, than collaborating with Jerry Leiber and Mike Stoller, a couple of Jewish boys who were also rock ‘n roll architects.
+You couldn’t get more mainstream in the late 50s than collaborating with Jerry Leiber and Mike Stoller, a couple of Jewish boys who were also architects of rock ‘n roll.
 Baker sang their “Whippersnapper”:

 She had hits with all kinds of music, including ballads.
 In 1965, she did a FUNKY duet with the great Jackie Wilson called “Think Twice”.